tls-attacker/X509-Attacker/README.md

 <dependency>
     <groupId>de.rub.nds</groupId>
     <artifactId>x509-attacker</artifactId>
-    <version>2.0.0</version>
+    <version>3.0.0</version>
 </dependency>
 ```

 # Acknowledgements

 The framework was initially developed by Nils Kafka (nils.kafka@ruhr-uni-bochum.de) during his master thesis.
-Extended by Joshua Waldner
+Extended by Joshua Waldner.

+In 2023, the project was rewritten by Robert Merget (Technology Innovation Institute).

 # Projects

-This framework is used in future versions of TLS-Attacker (https://github.com/tls-attacker/TLS-Attacker-Development/)
+This framework is used by TLS-Attacker (https://github.com/tls-attacker/TLS-Attacker/)